raiet13/rails-tvshow_recordings/Notes.md

 Next Steps
 - Class level method/view
-    -> Most Viewed Character
+    -> Most Viewed Show
-    -> Most Viewed Character on User's Most Viewed Show (most viewed show and of the shows that user has recorded)
+    -> User's Most Viewed Show (most viewed show and of the shows that user has recorded) -> Note : Changing from character because characters don't really have enough info to warrant their own show page...
+Included the info/updates for that anyway (just in case)

 - - - - -